csswizardry/CSS-Guidelines/README.md

 anatomy, the second part will deal with our approach, mindframe and attitude toward writing and architecting CSS.
 Exciting, huh?

+**N.B.
+This document is intended largely for internal use at BSkyB.
+Adopt and adapt for your own team at will.**

 ## Contents

 * [CSS document anatomy](#css-document-anatomy)